Arthur? Arthur!

 Arthur?
 Arthur! is a 1969 British comedy film directed by Samuel Gallu and starring Shelley Winters, Donald Pleasence and Terry-Thomas.
-It is based on the 1967 novel The Man Who Killed Himself by Julian Symons.
+It was written by John Esmonde, Simeon George and Bob Larbey based on the 1967 novel The Man Who Killed Himself by Julian Symons.
+According to the British Film Institute (BFI), the film was not theatrically released in the UK, but obtained a US release in 1975.

 Plot

 A dull and unsuccessful inventor begins to develop a second identity as a man about town with a completely different life.